-If you want to get more involved in space or are interested in working in the space sector, you can carry out further studies or join a space group.
+If you want to get more involved in space or are interested in working in the space sector, you can take part in competitions like those listed below, carry out further studies or join a space group.
 For more ideas about getting involved, see our ‘Learn More, Get Involved’ page in the Careers section.

 Opportunities for secondary school students